" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Roast the Vegetables

 3. Drizzle with 2 tablespoons olive oil.
-Sprinkle on the oregano, dried basil, red pepper flakes, salt, and black pepper.
+Sprinkle on the oregano, red pepper flakes, salt, and black pepper.

-4. Toss the vegetables with your hands.
+4. Mix the vegetables with your hands.
 Distribute them evenly in one layer to ensure even cooking.

 6. The vegetables should be golden brown around the edges.
 The tomatoes will burst and release juice.